-Construction of the Capital Beltway began in 1955, although it did not take the name officially until Maryland and Virginia officials approved it in 1960.
-At the time construction began, its planners did not imagine the volume of traffic it would one day have to carry, and as a result the entire Capital Beltway system, its feeder highways, and connected major routes are all subject to high levels of congestion on a daily basis.
+Construction of the Capital Beltway began in 1955, although it did not take the name officially until Maryland and Virginia’s officials approved it in 1960.
+When construction began, its planners did not imagine the volume of traffic it would one day have to carry.
+As a result, the entire Capital Beltway system, its feeder highways, and major connected routes are all subject to high levels of congestion daily.

-Congestion leads not only to delays, but also to frustration and car accidents.
-With the high level of traffic, simple one-or two-car accidents often become chain reactions and lead to many-car pileups.
+Congestion leads not only to delays but also to frustration and car accidents.
+With the high level of traffic, a simple one-or two-car accident often becomes a chain reaction and leads to many-car pileups.

 CONSTRUCTION: SOLUTION AND CONTRIBUTING CAUSE

-Because its designers originally imagined a more modest level of traffic, many sections of the road originally had only four lanes.
-To keep up with increasing traffic volumes there have been many major construction projects, mostly aimed at widening the roads.
+Because its designers initially imagined a more modest level of traffic, many sections of the road originally had only four lanes.
+To keep up with increasing traffic volumes, many major construction projects have been primarily aimed at widening the roads.

-The current plan is to increase the lanes in most sections up to twelve, but to accomplish this has required numerous roadway construction projects that may last up to a decade.
-In the short-term, these construction projects often contribute to congestion by narrowing existing roadways.
-They can also create a greater likelihood for accidents, since they change the normal pattern of merging.
+The current plan is to increase the lanes in most sections up to twelve but to accomplish this has required numerous roadway construction projects that may last up to a decade.
+These construction projects often contribute to congestion by narrowing existing roadways in the short term.
+They can also create a greater likelihood of accidents since they change the normal pattern of merging.

 Large trucks can be especially dangerous in construction zones.
-According to data released by the Federal Motor Carrier Safety Administration (FMCSA), about a quarter of all vehicle fatalities in construction zones are due to largetruck accidents.
+According to the Federal Motor Carrier Safety Administration (FMCSA) data, about a quarter of all vehicle fatalities in construction zones are due to large truck accidents.
 Construction zone traffic accidents involve a complex web of responsible parties.
 Our experienced truck accident lawyers know how to unravel the web and identify the best threads to weave into your case.